 Estimated time frames for each scenario are also included, based on current knowledge.
 Actual time frames may vary depending on several factors, including the total number of applications received by ICANN during the application submission period.
 It should be emphasized that most applications are expected to pass through the process in the shortest period of time, i.e., they will not go through extended evaluation, dispute resolution, or string contention resolution processes.
-Although most of the scenarios below are for processes extending beyond eight8 months, it is expected that most applications will be complete will complete the processed within the eightmonth timeframe.
+Although most of the scenarios below are for processes extending beyond 8 months, it is expected that most applications will be completed within the eight-month timeframe.

-Scenario Number Initial Eval- uation Extended Eval- uation Objec- tion(s) Filed String Conten- tion Ap- proved for -Dele- gation Steps Esti- mated Elapsed Time

-1 Pass N/A None No Yes 8 months

-2 Fail Pass None No Yes 13 months

-3 Pass N/A None Yes Yes 10.5 - 14 months

-4 Pass N/A Applicant prevails No Yes 13 months

-5 Pass N/A Objector prevails N/A No 11 months

-6 Fail Quit N/A N/A No 6 months

-7 Fail Fail N/A N/A No 11 months
+Scenario Number Initial Eval- uation Extended Eval- uation Objec- tion(s) Filed String Conten- tion Ap- proved for Dele- gation Steps Esti- mated Elapsed Time 1 Pass N/A None No Yes 8 months 2 Fail Pass None No Yes 13 months 3 Pass N/A None Yes Yes 10.5 - 14 months 4 Pass N/A Applicant prevails No Yes 13 months 5 Pass N/A Objector prevails N/A No 11 months 6 Fail Quit N/A N/A No 6 months 7 Fail Fail N/A N/A No 11 months 8 Fail Pass Applicant prevails Yes Yes 15.5 - 19 months 9 Fail Pass Applicant prevails Yes No 13.5 - 17 months